blvdgroup/guidelines/languages/javascript/README.md

 ### Angular vs React

-- Do **not** use angular 1 for new projects.
+- Do **not** use angular 1 and React 15 for new projects.
-- React is OK.
+- React 16+ is OK.
-- Angular 2 is OK.
+- Angular 2+ is OK.
-- Consider React or Angular 2 before looking to alternatives, as it will before difficult to find support for them.
+- Consider React or Angular before looking to alternatives, as it will before difficult to find support for them.
 - Choose one - if you have both React and Angular in your dependencies, I will come to your house and personally slap you.